 What’s in your wallet?
 How about $5?
 That’s how much half of all Americans in retirement will have for food each day, says a study outlining our perilously low savings rate.
 Ominously, 75 percent of Americans nearing retirement age in 2010 had less than $30,000 in their retirement accounts.
+Meanwhile, in the UK they have seen the growth in the mortgage market increase, despite political and economic uncertainty.
+Being financially stable by the time people decide to retire is important, as this will determine whether someone can live life comfortably.
+With this being said, it may be worth checking out sites like more2life for options on how to ensure financial stability during this time of your life.
 Golden years?
-Thirty grand might get you one year if you’re a tightwad who doesn’t get sick.
-In the old days, retirement was a three-legged stool: Folks had a pension, their own savings and, as a supplement, Social Security.
+Thirty grand might get you one year if you don’t get sick.
+If you find yourself struggling with retirement money, you could consider looking at a financial advice site such as Key Equity Release.
+They could help you if you’re thinking of taking out a loan against your home, whilst you still own the house.
+The loan will then be repaid if you pass away or move into a retirement house.
+This idea might be able to get you living more comfortably in retirement.
+In comparison, in the olden days, retirement was a three-legged stool: Folks had a pension, their own savings and, as a supplement, Social Security.
 Today, pensions are rapidly disappearing, or underfunded by trillions, and Social Security benefits are likely to get trimmed (higher eligibility ages, reduced benefits, or both).
-That means your personal savings — or lack thereof — looms ever larger.
-“Specifically, people ages 50 to 64 — 58 million in 2010 — will likely not have enough retirement assets to maintain their standard of living when they reach their mid-sixties,” another study warns.
+That means your personal savings – or lack thereof – looms ever larger.
+“Specifically, people ages 50 to 64 – 58 million in 2010 – will likely not have enough retirement assets to maintain their standard of living when they reach their mid-sixties,” another study warns.

 Given that the Government itself is headed towards bankruptcy and also is cutting down on major expenditures and benefits like the unemployment and raising taxes – as the fiscal cliff has showed, the coming years for the retired folks will be fairly tough.